strapi/strapi/docs/v3.x/concepts/models.md

 ### For Components models

-To create a component you will have to use the Content Type Builder from the Admin panel, there is no generator for components.
+To create a component you will have to use the Content Type Builder from the Admin panel, there is not a cli generator command for components.

 Or you can create your component manually by following the file path described previously and by following the file structure described below.